 Visit the Extravagant HR Giger Museum

-The HR Giger Museum was extremely weird and slightly disturbing for my taste, BUT Alien fans and cinema buffs will love it.
+Then head back to the city center and visit the weirdest museum (in my opinion) in Switzerland.
+The HR Giger Museum is extremely weird and slightly disturbing for my taste, BUT Alien fans and cinema buffs will love it.

 Hans Ruedi Giger is a Swiss artist who contributed with his designs to the 1979 film “Alien”.
 With the special effects team, he was awarded an Oscar!

 The HR Giger Museum was established by him in the Saint-Germain Castle in Gruyeres, right outside the Gruyeres Castle.
-After his death in 2014, his art remained on display for the public.
+After he died in 2014, his art remained on display for the public.

 Giger “Alien” Bar

 If the museum wasn’t enough, make sure you visit the Giger Bar on the other side of the road.
 It was completely designed by Giger, and it really feels like entering an Alien-themed bar.